ShenipsitStriders/ShenipsitStriders.github.io/_club-races/soapstone-mountain-trail-races.md

 blueblazedtrailrace: true
 ---

+Sadly, due to concerns over COVID-19, we have made the difficult decision to cancel the 2020 event as the safety of our runners and volunteers is paramount.
+If you've already registered, you have been contacted regarding your entry.
+This decision was heartbreaking for everyone involved: runners, volunteers, and race committee.
+We hope to see you in 2021.
+{: .alert .alert-danger}

 ## Courses
 Both courses cover varying quality dirt roads, unused logging roads, narrow footpaths and a rocky streambed.